Route 666: The Devil’s Highway

 A Name Change to U.S Route 491

 Public pressure and lobbying from specific members of the community led to the eventual change in the naming of Route 666 in 2003.
 Now known as US Route 491, reports have significantly dropped.
-Strange things do still occur along the highway.
+Strange things are still reported occur along the highway.
 Many are still adamant that they will not travel along it overnight.